 - 9.1.
-Only trusted individuals and devices will be permitted to access TVDSB Information Resources. - 9.2.
+Only trusted individuals and devices will be permitted to access TVDSB Information Resources.
+For greater clarity, the Board has the right, and without the consent of the employee, student, or other User, - 9.2.
 Only devices configured and managed through ITS will be permitted on any secured TVDSB infrastructure.
 Devices that are not configured and managed through ITS and/or do not meet a minimum-security standard will not be allowed to operate on any secured TVDSB infrastructure and will not have access to any data, applications, and systems. - 9.3.
 ITS will maintain an asset inventory to track, administer, replace and report on TVDSB technology infrastructure.